Italian Sausage and Kale Soup

 This Italian Sausage and Kale Soup recipe probably looks and sounds pretty familiar.
 Copycat versions of Olive Garden’s Zuppa Toscana have been floating around the web for years.
 And it has always been a favorite soup of ours to make at home.

-In the last 10 years since I began making this recipe, it has had its fair share of variations and changes according to our preferences.
+In the last 10 years since I began making this recipe, it has had its fair share of variations and changes according to our preferences, or what ingredients we have on had in the fridge.

-One change from the typical is that I have started to use less half and half and more broth to lighten the recipe up a little.
-And for color I’ve added some red bell peppers.
+One change from the typical Zuppa Toscana recipe is that I have started to use less half and half and more broth to lighten the recipe up a little.
+This Italian Sausage and Kale Soup is still plenty creamy and offers plenty of flavor and richness with fewer calories.

-So it isn’t exactly like that Copycat Olive Garden Toscana Soup recipe that I first discovered as a newlywed and was so excited to make at home, but we still love it.
+So it isn’t exactly like that Copycat Olive Garden Toscana Soup recipe that I first discovered years ago and was so excited to make at home, but we still love it.

 Even if it is a tad healthier, it still tastes rich to me.

-I laugh every time she asks for it because it is still a novelty to her, but over the years Italian Sausage and Kale Soup has become an old favorite standby recipe in our home.
+When my sister used to live with us a few years ago, I made this lightened up Zuppa Toscana Italian Sausage and Kale Soup for her the night she arrived in Colorado.
+I would laugh every time she asked for it during the 9 months she was living with us in Colorado because it was still such a novelty to her, but over the years Italian Sausage and Kale Soup has become an old favorite standby recipe in our home.

 I almost always have all of the ingredients in my homemade version of Zuppa Toscana on hand, and it isn’t complicated or labor intensive to prepare.
 Perfect for busy weeknights or lazy weekends!

-We have probably had this recipe about 3 times in the last couple months since she moved here.
+We have probably had this recipe about 3 times during the first month my sister lived with us.
 Sometimes I add extra kale depending on how much we have, sometimes I don’t.

 Most often I don’t really need the recipe anymore.
-It doesn’t always turn out exactly the same every single time, but Italian Sausage and Kale Soup always tastes good regardless if there is more kale than normal – especially when shared with family on a cold winter evening – our high is a whopping 17 degrees F tomorrow.
+It doesn’t always turn out exactly the same every single time, but Italian Sausage and Kale Soup always tastes good regardless if there is more kale than normal – especially when shared with family on a cold winter evening.

 What are your favorite tried and true standby recipes?